Squareness for the Monopole-Dimer model: Monopole-Dimer Model on Dicots

-\begin{defn} A dicot $\dicot G = [V,A,B]$ is said to be a {\bf planar dicot} if $[V, A \cup B]$ is simple and every face has an even number of dashed edges. \end{defn}
+\begin{defn} A dicot $\dicot G = [V,A,B]$ is said to be {\bf planar} if $\dicot G$ is pure, $[V, A \cup B]$ is a planar graph and every face has an even number of dashed edges. \end{defn}

+In the interest of brevity, we will identify a dicot with its planar embedding.
 We first define the generalisation of the Kasteleyn orientation of a graph for planar dicots.
+We say that a face in a planar dicot is {\em simple} if it cannot be decomposed into a union of smaller faces.
+Recall that in a dicot, orientations are only assigned to solid edges.
+Note that the number of dashed edges in a planar dicot is always even by Definition~\ref{def:planar-dicot}.

 \begin{defn} Let $\dicot G$ be a planar dicot.
-Then the {\bf Kasteleyn orientation $\cO$ for $\dicot G$} is one in which the number of clockwise-oriented solid edges plus half the number of dashed edges is odd for every face. \end{defn}
+Then a {\bf Kasteleyn orientation $\cO$ for $\dicot G$} is one for which the number of clockwise-oriented solid edges plus half the number of dashed edges is odd for every simple face. \end{defn}

 By considering a spanning tree of the dual graph of planar dicots exactly as for planar graphs, it is easy to see that the following holds.

 \begin{prop} Let $\dicot G$ be a planar dicot.
 Then there exists a Kasteleyn orientation. \end{prop}